Banzai Runner

 Banzai Runner is a 1987 American action film starring Dean Stockwell, John Shepherd, Charles Dierkop, Rick Fitts, Dawn Schneider, Billy Drago and directed by John G. Thomas.

 Plot

-A group of wealthy motorists drive exotic cars at extreme speeds late at night on the public highways.
-These drivers are referred to as the Banzai Runners.
-The majority of the Runners participate for the excitement of the driving, but one of the Runners is a cruel, ruthless drug dealer.
-During one of these contests, a policeman is killed.
+The Banzai Runners are a group of wealthy motorists who drive exotic cars at extreme speeds late at night on the public highways.
+Most of them do it for the excitement, but one is a ruthless drug dealer.
+During one of their rides, a policeman is killed.
 With no witnesses, it's up to the cop's brother to see justice is done.
-He accomplishes this by assuming a false identity and joining the race.
-To join the group of Runners, the police officer goes undercover, and obtains a 1972 DeTomaso Pantera.
-With this car he competes in an all out fight to the finish with the evil drug dealer.
+He goes undercover and joins the Runners, driving a 1972 DeTomaso Pantera.